-Changes in this permit include reducing the sampling frequency for flow and E. coli to monthly and the removal of the Acute Whole Effluent Toxicity Test.
+Changes in this permit include the removal of the Acute Whole Effluent Toxicity Test and interim monitoring for E. coli.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include bypass reporting requirements and the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Special conditions were updated to include the Electronic Discharge Monitoring Report (eDMR) Submission System.